Space Delta 2 Guardians and civilians recognized for out-of-this-world service

 |0

-This work, Space Delta 2 Guardians and civilians recognized for out-of-this-world service [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Space Delta 2 Guardians and civilians recognized for out-of-this-world service, by Emily Peacock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT